 Your Campaign May Be Unsuccessful

 According to The Crowdfunding Center, the average success rate of crowdfunding campaigns— which means fully reaching funding goals—is only 23%.
 An unsuccessful campaign can also lead to bad press, harm to brand reputation, and wasted time and investments.
+With the popularity of this practice and the multitude of crowdfunding platforms, it has become increasingly difficult of late to get traction.
+High-budget rewards and digital marketing campaigns are performed to support crowdfunding campaigns with no guaranteed results.

 Your Idea Could Be Stolen